-Not aiding matters are the janky physics and animations in the game, which, in addition to making everything look weightless and fake like bad CG animation from 1996, cause your attacks to stop dead if you swing your sword in narrow corridors and hit a wall mid-swing (and you will, since every press of the attack button results in a slow, wide sweep), as well as causing enemies' dead bodies to ragdoll and glitch everywhere upon the slightest contact.
+Not aiding matters are the janky physics and animations in the game, which, in addition to making everything look weightless and fake like bad CG animation from 1996, cause your attacks to stop dead if you swing your sword in narrow corridors and hit a wall mid-swing (and you will, since every press of the attack button results in a huge, wide sweep that looks utterly ridiculous and leaves you wide open if you miss), as well as causing enemies' dead bodies to ragdoll and glitch everywhere upon the slightest contact.
 Your character moves like they're coated in Crisco as they slip off platforms and ledges at the slightest provocation.
 Your dodge move is all but useless as it takes nearly a full second to respond after pressing the button, ensuring that anything you try to dodge will almost always just hit you instead.
 There are near-constant frame skips, input delays and stuttering, making timing dodges and attacks with precision unfeasible.
 The PC version seems to crash constantly, forcing you to redo even more work through no fault of your own.
 The lock-on system is also incredibly unintuitive, always seeming to target the most distant enemy in the area and giving any nearby foes a free shot at you in the process.
 Not to mention the fact that the control layout is so user-hostile that readying and accurately aiming ranged weapons is all but impossible, to the point where you might as well just not bother with them at all...

 Spoony: An element which was also present in early JRPGs like Phantasy Star 1 and Dragon Quest, and people instantly write those games off as "bad" for it.
 So why does it get a free pass here? ...Oh, right, because we live in the age of "Cheevos", where slogging through countless hours of grinding and tedious trial-and-error just to progress a little bit is now a "bragging right" and not the mark of someone who is extremely bored and has nothing better to do with their time.
 It honestly wouldn't surprise me if game companies came up with the achievement system as a cheap excuse to pad out games with dozens of junk missions and busywork, as well as leave in tons of asinine and outdated design tropes and call them "features for hardcore gamers".
 And again, if I wanted to spend hours upon hours doing something mindless and unrewarding, I'd work a second job; at least then I'd get something more useful for the effort than flipping an arbitrary flag on my "gamer card" that nobody but me ever looks at anyways.